 If your score is low, however, that means you’re a risky bet for a lender.
 To compensate for the extra risk—that chance you don’t pay your loan or foreclose on the house—they’ll boost the interest rate to protect themselves.

 Let’s say you’re purchasing a $250,000 home in Texas and putting 10% down.
-According to the Consumer Financial Protection Bureau at the time of writing, your interest rates would most likely look like this:
+In 2019, according to the Consumer Financial Protection Bureau, your interest rates would most likely look like this:

 |Credit Score Range||Interest Rate|